 When DMV revokes your license, you can only get the license back by applying for a new license and pass all tests again.

-Drivers with a driver’s license from a country other than United States, Canada or US Territory must, in addition to the written test, also pass the road test.
+Drivers with a driver’s license from a country other than United States, Canada, or a US Territory must, in addition to the written test, also pass the road skills test.

 What if You Fail the Test?